Vallek/vallek-firefox-custom-css/README.md

 **Disclaimer**

-Changes I made in this code is far from optimized.
+Changes I made in this code are far from optimized.
 Just sharing what I use personally.
 I do update it.
-But mostly when update breaks something.
+But mostly when browser update breaks something.

 **userContent.css**